-- (a) Certification of Service.
-Each pleading or paper required by Federal Rule of Civil Procedure 5 to be served on the other parties shall include a certificate of service that complies with Form B to the CM/ECF Administrative Procedures and, if service includes a method other than CM/ECF, that states the persons or firms served, their relationship to the action or proceeding, the date, method and address of service.
-Signature by the party or its attorney on the original constitutes a representation that service has been made. - (b) Multiple Copies Unnecessary.
+(a) Certification of Service.
+If a pleading or paper required by Federal Rule of Civil Procedure 5 to be served on the other parties is served on any party by a method other than CM/ECF, that pleading or paper shall include a certificate of service that identifies the persons or firms served, their relationship to the action or proceeding, their street address, telephone number, and email address, and the date and method of service.
+See form available on the Court's website (www.flsd.uscourts.gov).
+Signature by the party or its attorney on the certificate of service constitutes a representation that service has been made.

+- (b) Multiple Copies Unnecessary.
 Any document permitted to be filed via CM/ECF, including the corporate disclosure statement required by Federal Rule of Civil Procedure 7.1, shall be deemed to have been delivered in multiple if multiple copies are required to be filed. - (c) Publication.
 Publication required by law or rule of court shall be made in a newspaper of general circulation.
 The Daily Business Review and such other newspapers as the Court from time to time may indicate are designated as official newspapers for the publication of notices pertaining to proceedings in this Court; provided, however, that publication shall not be restricted to the aforesaid periodicals unless an order for publication specifically so provides.

 Effective December 1, 1994.
-Amended effective December 1, 2001; April 15, 2007; April 15, 2010; April 15, 2011; December 1, 2015.
+Amended effective December 1, 2001; April 15, 2007; April 15, 2010; April 15, 2011; December 1, 2015; December 1, 2020.